alireza4682/alireza4682/README.md

 Frontend Developer
 ------------------

-I am a frontend developer with 5+ years of experience in JavaScript and 3+ years of experience in Reactjs, TypeScript and Redux.
+I am a frontend engineer with 5+ years of experience in JavaScript and 3+ years of experience in Reactjs, TypeScript and Redux.
 I know my way around backend concepts with Nodejs and have 2+ years of experience working with GraphQl, SQL, MongoDB.

 * 🌍  I'm based in Shiraz, Iran
 * ✉️  You can contact me at [alirezaarezoumandan1@gmail.com](mailto:alirezaarezoumandan1@gmail.com)